Artifact-Virtual/arcx_token/README.md

 ## Overview

 ARCx is a time-bound, non-inflationary ERC20  that bootstraps The Arc and Adam Protocol providing a one-way migration path to FUEL, the ARC's native asset.
-Built as **The Smarter Contract**, ARCx incorporates advanced role management, comprehensive security auditing, and intelligent deployment automation—representing the next generation of blockchain infrastructure engineered for maximum security, transparency, and operational resilience.
+Built as **The Smarter Contract**, ARCx incorporates advanced role management, comprehensive security auditing, and intelligent deployment automation, representing the evolution of smart contracts into intelligent, self-governing systems designed for uncompromising security, seamless migration, and robust composability within the EVM ecosystem.

 <!-- Badges -->
 <p align="center">